 October 1 to 7, 2017

-Following their inspiring 2015 and 2016 retreats, SDG members Tricia mary Lee (Australia) and Maria Sangiorgi (Italy) will be organizing one more Sacred Dance Journey to Bali in 2017, which will explore the theme “Sacred Woman, Sacred Dance.”
-This year we will weave our daily dance into rituals for our personal spiritual practice.
-As sacred women we will create our own inspirational movements to express our communion with all that is sacred in our world.
-Again the retreat will be enriched by experiences of traditional Balinese culture during the week on Mount Batukaru.
+Following their inspiring 2015 and 2016 retreats, SDG members Tricia mary Lee (Australia) and Maria Sangiorgi (Italy) organized one final Sacred Dance Journey to Bali in 2017, which explored the theme “Sacred Woman, Sacred Dance.”
+During this adventure we weaved our daily dance into rituals for our personal spiritual practice.
+As sacred women created our own inspirational movements to express our communion with all that is sacred in our world.
+Again the retreat was enriched by experiences of traditional Balinese culture during the week on Mount Batukaru.

 For more information:

 Website – http://balidanceretreat.com/sacred-dance-retreat-2017

 The package included accommodation in twin shared rooms with en suite, all meals (vegetarian – meat available with daily surcharge payable to retreat centre at end of stay), your transport to and from the retreat centre (pick up/drop off points at Denpasar Airport or Ubud), and the following activities: